-Learn how to make beaded snowflake ornaments with our step-by-step video tutorial!
-(First published December 7, 2017; this post is updated and republished to improve the content.)
+Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 Related: Fun Family Christmas Traditions

-As a child, beading and jewelry making was my favorite hobby.
-It is a creative pastime that I LOVE to share with my daughter today.
+As a child, beading and jewelry making were my favorite hobbies.
+Today, I love to share this creative pastime with my daughter.
 Learning to make beaded snowflake ornaments is an easy Christmas craft for kids, teens, and adults.

 You only need a few snowflake craft supplies and the desire to create gorgeous beaded patterns!
 Add a touch of sparkle to your festive holiday decor this season with these beautiful beaded Christmas snowflake ornaments.

 Follow the simple step-by-step instructions below to learn how to make this simple DIY wire bead snowflake ornament craft.
 It’s a Christmas craft that both children and adults will enjoy!
-Read how to start and finish a beaded necklace or bracelet for more information about beaded crafts and jewelry making.
+For more information about beaded crafts and jewelry making, visit How to Start and Finish a Beaded Necklace or Bracelet.

 Related: DIY Christmas Ornaments

 Swarovski crystal beads make the most amazing beaded snowflake crafts for Christmas or the winter solstice.
-Of course, Faceted (cut) glass, or even plastic beads, can work to make bead snowflake Christmas ornaments on wire snowflake forms (and look very pretty), but crystals give that extra bit of sparkle that shines!
+Pearl beads or beads with a pearl-like sheen also make lovely snowflake ornaments with a matte, frosty wintery look, rather than the frozen sparkle and shine of faceted crystal or glass beads that look like icy snowflakes flashing in the sunlight.
+Of course, Faceted (cut) glass, or even plastic beads, can work to make bead snowflake Christmas ornaments on wire snowflake forms (and look very pretty), but using genuine crystal beads gives that extra bit of sparkle that shines!

 Use leftover beads to create beaded necklaces and bracelets to give as gifts.
 In my experience, children love beading, and it helps their hands become strong and supple.
 Remember, “nimble fingers make nimble minds.”
 Learn how to turn leftover beads into beautiful DIY necklaces HERE–> How to Make Beaded Jewelry.